Comfort Quilts

 There is fabric available in the Comfort Quilts stash.

-We make quilts for dialysis patients to keep them comfy during their treatments.
-The quilts are normally given to the PECM Hospital.
+We make quilts for dialysis patients to keep them warm and comfy during their treatments.

 Donations to the Wellington Storehouse Foodbank - October 2023